Massage Modalities We Practice

 Migraines and Headaches

 Chronic Neck and Back Pain

 Post-Traumatic Stress Disorder

 The main purpose of Swedish massage is to increase the oxygen flow in the blood and release toxins from the muscles.
 Swedish massage shortens recovery time from muscular strain by flushing the tissues of lactic acid, uric acid, and other metabolic wastes.
 It increases circulation without increasing heart load.
 It stretches the ligaments and tendons keeping them supple and pliable.
 Swedish massage also stimulates the skin and nervous system and soothes the nerves themselves at the same time.
 It reduces stress, both emotional and physical, and is suggested in a regular program for stress management.
 It also has many specific medical uses.

 Thermal Tissue Release - Pillossage

 Radiant heat bliss!
 Very Relaxing, Gentle and Healing.
-Great for stiff and sore joints and muscles, circulation issues and lymph work.
-Therapist uses heated Mother Earth Flax Pillows to release tight muscles and joints, and restore healthy circulation.
-Client can stay fully clothed.
-Can be done post operative to encourage healing.
+Great for stiff and sore joints and muscles, circulation issues and lymph work. uses heated Mother Earth Flax Pillows to release tight muscles and joints, and restore healthy circulation. can stay fully clothed.
+Can be done to encourage healing.

 Holistic medicine recognizes that the mind, spirit, lifestyle, environment, and other aspects of a person’s existence, significantly affect the functioning of the physical body.
 Thus, in evaluating and treating illness and prescribing preventative intervention, this approach treats the whole person, addressing more than just the symptoms or disease.
 Holistic practitioners may utilize a combination of conventional treatments along with alternative therapies.